Lab Contract

 Abstract (internal team members): Need to be approved by the PI 5 days in advance, and sent to co-authors 3 days in advance.

-Reimbursement: You can get reimbursed for the gov per diem rate for hotels and meals (but not alcohol) up to the daily limit.
+Reimbursement: You can get reimbursed up to the daily limit set by the gov per diem rate for hotels and meals (but not alcohol).

 https://www.gsa.gov/travel/plan-book/per-diem-rates/per-diem-rates-lookup